 The grieving phase can be compared to the caterpillar when she spins her chrysalis and begins the hidden process of transformation.

 This is a dark, quiet stage where there seems to be no movement forward from the outside.
 It takes a long time and feels suffocating.
 It’s cramped, and everything in you is undergoing major changes in how you think, feel, and what you believe.

 But just because you can’t see the transformation taking place, doesn’t mean it isn’t happening.

 This hard phase is where the most painful, most miraculous stuff is actually taking place.

 Other resources to help you with the Grief stage:

 The butterfly emerges.

 The caterpillar is no longer a caterpillar.
 She is now a completely different creature altogether—a beautiful butterfly with the capability of doing things she could never do before.
 But first, she needs to shed the remnants of her old life in order to be free to move into all her potential.

-I’ve talked to hundreds of women, online and in person, who have told me horrific stories of how their abusive husband ended up being coddled and comforted in their religious communities while the victim was actually kicked out as a liar and a vow-breaker.
+I’ve talked to hundreds of women who have told me horrific stories of how their abusive husband ended up being coddled and comforted in their religious communities while the victim was actually kicked out as a liar and a vow-breaker.
 And it happened to me.
 We are all in good company.
 (I love People Like Us by Kelly Clarkson.
 She’s got a great video HERE.)